Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 - Contingency Plans: Include plan B in the contract for how to handle these situations.

-- Renegotiate Terms: To get the buyer back, change the price or the terms of the deal.
+- Renegotiate Terms: To get the buyer back, change the price or the terms of the sale.

 - Termination and Refund: If the contract allows, end the deal and refund the earnest money.
 Then, look for new buyers.